 To Illustrate what I mean, let’s take a look at an example schedule of a mom with school-aged kids that works from home part-time:

 Want a blank My Sanity Saver time blocking sheet?
-Join the motherhood tribe email list and find it in your inbox.
-I’ll also send you a password to my resource library full of other mom life printables, all free.
+Join the motherhood tribe email list and it will arrive in your inbox.

 When I first started using this system, my time blocks shifted.
 Until I figured out what works for me, my time blocks were wiggly and stretchy (as shown in the next illustration).